Swiss army mediation service logs 850 cases in three years

 On Sunday, the defence ministry confirmed to the Keystone-SDA news agency the figure of 850 incidents following an article in the SonntagsBlick newspaper.
 According to the paper, the number of cases has been particularly high in recent weeks.

 The ministry also confirmed that a quarter of incidents involved bullying, harassment or discrimination.
-Reports of sexual violence have also been noted, but their number has not increased since a 2024 report revealing problems in this area, according to the defence ministry.
+Reports of sexual violence have also been noted, but their number has not increased since a 2024 report revealing problems in this area, according to the defence ministry; the mediation service said it was surprised by this stable trend.

 More